No. 76 Squadron RAAF

 No. 76 Squadron is a Royal Australian Air Force (RAAF) flight training squadron.
 Established in 1942, it operated P-40 Kittyhawk fighter aircraft in the South West Pacific theatre during World War II.
 Following the end of hostilities it re-equipped with P-51 Mustangs and formed part of Australia's contribution to the occupation of Japan until disbanding in 1948.
 The squadron was re-formed in 1949 and three years later transferred to Malta, where it operated de Havilland Vampire jet fighters on garrison duty until again disbanding in 1955.
 It was reactivated in 1960 and operated CAC Sabre and Dassault Mirage III fighters in Australia until 1973.
-No. 76 Squadron was re-formed in its present incarnation in 1989 and is currently stationed at RAAF Base Williamtown, New South Wales, where it operates Hawk 127 jet training aircraft.
+No. 76 Squadron was re-formed in its present incarnation in 1989 and is currently stationed at RAAF Base Williamtown, New South Wales, where it operates Hawk 127 (upgraded to Hawk 128 standard) jet training aircraft.

 History

 Milne Bay and northern Australia

 No. 76 Squadron was formed at Archerfield Airport, Queensland, on 14 March 1942 as the RAAF's second squadron equipped with P-40E Kittyhawk fighters (the first being No. 75 Squadron).
 Led by Squadron Leader Peter Jeffrey, it moved to Weir Strip near Townsville in mid-April to continue training.
 During April seven of No. 76 Squadron's P-40s were ferried to Port Moresby and handed over to No. 75 Squadron, which was suffering heavy losses while defending the town from Japanese air attacks.
 On 1 and 13 May No. 76 Squadron Kittyhawks were scrambled to intercept Japanese aircraft near Townsville but did not make contact with the intruders.
 The squadron completed its training in June, by which time it had received its full complement of 24 fighters and 38 pilots.

 The squadron deployed to the front lines of the New Guinea Campaign during July 1942.
 Its advance party left Townsville for its new base at Milne Bay early in the month, and the fighters departed on 19 July.
 No. 76 Squadron flew its first combat mission on 22 July when its new commanding officer, Squadron Leader Peter Turnbull, led a force of six Kittyhawks from Port Moresby to attack Japanese positions near Gona.
 No. 75 Squadron also arrived at Milne Bay on 31 July.
 Conditions at Milne Bay were extremely difficult as the squadron's airfield was not finished, living and maintenance facilities were almost non-existent and high rainfall meant that any aircraft which ran off the runways and taxiways became bogged in mud.
 No. 76 Squadron aircraft intercepted Japanese raids on Milne Bay on 4 and 11 August.